In this section

 Analysis of adverse events in the Trust identities recurrent themes of potentially avoidable harm.
 These include morbidity and mortality from falls, errors associated with medicine administration and prescribing, development and deterioration of pressure ulcers and Never Events.
 Each will be subject to Serious Incident investigation and progress will be reported to Trust Board of Directors.

-The National Confidential Enquiry into Patient Outcome and Death (NCEPOD) has identified a number of recurrent themes and common conditions for which the Trust will monitor as part of the Serious Incident review process, to ensure areas of frequent harm are addressed.
+The National Confidential Enquiry into Patient Outcome and Death (NCEPOD) has identified a number of recurrent themes and common conditions for which the Trust will monitor as part of the Serious Incident review process, to make sure areas of frequent harm are addressed.

 - Continue to reduce the incidence of serious harm to patients who fall in our care

-- Monitor and respond to trends relating to medicine prescribing and administration following the implementation of Electronic Prescribing and Medicines Administration (EPMA)
+- Monitor and respond to trends about medicine prescribing and administration after the implementation of Electronic Prescribing and Medicines Administration (EPMA)

-- Continue to reduce the incidence of pressure ulcer development to patients in our care
+- Continue to cut the incidence of pressure ulcer development to patients in our care

 - Introduce local safety standards for invasive procedures.